lance36/LabAnsible/LabAnsibleKubernetesWithTrident/3_Lab_NAS_SnapMirror/README.md

 # Exit the container
     exit

-# If you need to also remove the Ansible App from Kubernetes
+# If you need to also remove the Ansible App from Kubernetes, simply delete the namespace
-    kubectl delete deploy ansible -n ansible
-    kubectl delete pvc ansible-content -n ansible
-    kubectl delete pvc ansible-ssh -n ansible
     kubectl delete namespace ansible